by Hadley Robinson

 The Gospel is not summarized by John 3:16 except by modern American evangelicals a.k.a. the mass-marketers of the Gospel where the offense of the Cross is largely or completely eliminated.
 Repentance?
 Suffering?
 Putting the flesh to death?
 Making restitution for the damage and hurt that I have caused?
 Taking up one’s cross?
 Whatever can these Biblical paradigms ever mean?
 This is what comes these days from most American Evangelicals.

 On the other hand, the New Testament summarizes the Gospel in this way,

 "For what I received I passed on to you as of first importance: that Christ died for our sins according to the Scriptures, that he was buried, that he was raised on the third day according to the Scriptures." - Paul (1Cor.
 15:2-4)

 "I preached that they should repent and turn to God and prove their repentance by their deeds." - Paul (Acts 26:20)

 "After John was put in prison, Jesus went into Galilee, proclaiming the good news of God.
 'The time has come,' he said.
 'The kingdom of God is near.
 Repent and believe the good news!'"
 (Mark 1:14-15)

-The Pelagians, Semi-Pelagians, and others choke on the Biblical Gospel – it is an offense to them because it seems so unfair that some receive God’s grace but not others.
-This is an important point that Mr. Salter makes in his essay.
-With the former, it goes something like this,
+The Pelagians, Semi-Pelagians, and others of Humanist persuasion choke on the Biblical Gospel.
+It is an offense to them because it seems so unfair that some receive God’s grace but not others.
+It goes something like this,

 "How can God demand something of mankind that he cannot do?
 God did what He could now I must complete the work of salvation.
 It is so unfair that God appeared to Abraham and Paul the Apostle."